Eric shot me a look of quiet desperation, “Why are we putting ourselves through this?”

 Why were we putting ourselves through this?

 The road had degenerated into a slick river of mud.
 On the steep surface, we were slipping and sliding all over the place.
-On one occasion, I literally had to fling my bike down to avoid skating backwards into a ravine.
+On one occasion, I literally had to fling my bike down to avoid skidding backward into a ravine.

 To top things off, a town fiesta was in full swing in Kabayan, the mountain town we were attempting to reach.
 Truckloads of revelers were squeezing by on the narrow ‘highway.’

 In spite of the steady rain and being crammed like cattle into the beds of trucks designed to transport vegetables, the locals were all smiles.